AviatrixSystems/avxlabs-docs/ace_pro/docs/lab10.md

 ### 5.3 Cost Center and Shared Service

-Go to **CoPilot > Billing & Cost > CostIQ > Shared Services** and click on **NEW YORK DC** to expand the visibility of the percentage of traffic between the Shared Services and the Cost Center AWS.
+Go to **CoPilot > Monitor > CostIQ > Shared Services** and click on **NEW YORK DC** to expand the visibility of the percentage of traffic between the Shared Services and the Cost Center AWS.

 This traffic is permitted thanks to the DCF rule previously created.

 ```{figure} images/lab9-counter.png
 ---